minipief/pyva/doc/source/data_structures.rst

 Vibroacoustic models are usually based on meshes, thus the physical domain is discretized into several elements whose vertices are represented by nodes.
 Every node has many local degrees of freedom (for example the displacement in x- and y- direction) and a physical quantity
 (for example pressure, displacement or force).
-The class that organises this topic is the DOF class (:class:`pyva.data.dof.DOF`).
-The type attribute of the DOF class consists of a further class called DOFtype (:class:`pyva.data.dof.DOFtype`).
+The class that organises this topic is the :class:`~pyva.data.dof.DOF` class.
+The type attribute of the DOF class consists of a further class called :class:`~pyva.data.dof.DOFtype`.
 This class deals with unit and the physical type of degrees of freedom.
 For example the physical quantity length hat unit meter.

 DOFtype
 -------

-The most basic level of data handling is performed by the ``DOFtype`` class.
+The most basic level of data handling is performed by the :class:`~pyva.data.dof.DOFtype` class.
 This class uses many internal attributes in order to handle units and physical quantities and operations with them.

 This class is organised as a fraction to allow for the treatment of spectral density.
 The following formula shows